WHY A CHENILLE PATCH?

 Where to buy chenille letter patches 3" size?

 Chenille patches are ideally the best for larger sizes like jacket back and hoodies.
-Tiny chenille patches are not recommended.
-While 3 to inches with fewer complexity patches are possible with great quality.
-Get an instant free quote from Patches Mania.
+Very tiny sizes are not recommended.
+Minimum of 2 inches with less complexity is possible with great quality.

 Where to get chenille fabric for patches?